biogeme.biogeme module

 list(str)

-classmethod from_configuration(config_id, expression, database, user_notes=None, parameters=None, skip_audit=False)[source]
+classmethod from_configuration(config_id, multiple_expression, database, user_notes=None, parameters=None, group_of_parameters=None, **kwargs)[source]

 Obtain the Biogeme object corresponding to the configuration of a multiple expression